• Skip to main content

 How to Check iPhone Battery Health

-iPhone comes with a rechargeable lithium-ion battery, which starts to lose its capacity to hold charge over a period of time, depending on its usage.
+iPhone comes with a rechargeable lithium-ion battery, which starts to lose its capacity to hold charge over a period of time.
+Hence, Apple provides the option to Check Battery Health and get Battery report, right on your device.

 According to Apple, iPhone batteries gradually start to decline in performance and usually work at about 80% capacity after 500 complete charge cycles.